Skip to content

 Recovery

-Recovery from brachioplasty happens in stages.
-Drains, if placed, are removed within the first week.
-A compression garment is worn continuously for four to six weeks to manage swelling and support healing tissues.
-Most patients resume desk work within ten to fourteen days, keeping the arms elevated as much as possible in the first week to minimize edema.
-Strenuous upper body activity and heavy lifting are restricted for six weeks.
-Scar maturation continues for twelve to eighteen months; silicone sheeting and sun avoidance are recommended to optimize the final scar appearance.
+Arm lift recovery happens in stages.
+If drains are used, they are usually removed within the first week.
+A compression garment is worn for about four to six weeks to control swelling and support the arms as they heal.
+Most patients return to desk work within ten to fourteen days, while keeping the arms elevated when possible during the first week.
+Heavy lifting and strenuous upper-body exercise are avoided for about six weeks.
+Arm lift scars continue to mature for twelve to eighteen months, and silicone scar care plus sun protection can support better scar maturation.

 Acute Recovery